- Pre-Kinder 2022

 Lunch is optional and is offered from grades 1 through 12.
-The daily cost for the school year 2019 is $3.800 (Three thousand eight hundred pesos).
+The daily cost for the school year 2021 is being revised and will be duly informed.

 Requests for this service are handled by the Parents Transportation Office.
 Telephone: +562 2733 8919

 *Comma indicates the decimal place and period is used to separate groups of thousands.